codeship/screencast-storyboards/blogposts/django-github-appengine.md

 [go to appengine.google.com and click "create application"]

-I enter "my-codefish" as identifier and "Codefish" as application name.
-Now I accept the terms and create the application.
+I enter "my-codefish" as identifier and "Codefish" as application name and I create the application.

 ![Creating an App Engine app][screenshot-new-deployment-app]